Hiking and Biking

 - Motorized vehicles and bicycles are allowed only on designated roads, parking areas and trails

-- Fires and camping are prohibited
+- Fires and camping are prohibited at all times

 - No glass bottles or containers are allowed